Have you tried my air fryer bagel recipe and thought, “man, that Matt guy is a genius?”

 Each of these breakfast bagel bombs is surprisingly filling and has only 300 calories and 23g of protein to keep you satisfied.

 This recipe, and the associated nutrition facts, are based on the filling I used (I went with the classic bacon, egg, & cheese).

 But the beauty of something like this is that you can fill it with whatever you want!
 Feel free to switch it up and use cream cheese, egg whites, avocado, you name it.

 How to make breakfast bagel bombs

-My 2 ingredient bagels are just self-rising flour and Greek yogurt, which is exactly how these bagel bombs start as well.
+My air fryer bagels are just self-rising flour (don’t worry if you only have all-purpose flour because that works too) and Greek yogurt, which is exactly how these bagel bombs start as well.